hasura/graphql-engine/docs/graphql/manual/deployment/postgres-requirements.rst

 Note for managed databases (AWS RDS, GCP Cloud SQL, etc)
 --------------------------------------------------------

 Hasura works out of the box with the default superuser, usually called "postgres", created by most managed cloud database providers.
-But if you are creating a new user and giving the above privileges, then you may notice that the following commands may throw warnings/errors:
+But if you are creating a new user and giving the :ref:`above <postgres_permissions>` privileges, then you may notice that the following commands may throw warnings/errors:

 .. code-block:: sql